What is server security?

 - Enable NTP Client

-A reliable and accurate NTP server should be configured on all servers that serve as a synchronised clock for all systems.
+You should configure a reliable and accurate NTP server on all servers that serve as a synchronised clock for all systems.

 For configuring a local NTP server, read this article.